 All about Tax Time and Holiday Home Rentals

 The Australian government is cracking down on Holiday Rental Houses that claim Negative Gearing on the Interest and Expenses.
-Make sure you keep all your receipts and have your property available for rent at all times unless you are use it.
+Make sure you keep all your receipts and have your property available for rent at all times unless you are using it.
 Be aware that the time you are using it you will be unable to claim for expenses for that portion of your stay.

-For Example if you stay at your holiday rental for 3 weeks a year total you will only be able to claim a deduction for expenses for 49 weeks.
-Your tax agent will work out a ratio for time you are using it and deduct it from the rest of the year.
+For example, if you stay at your holiday rental for 3 weeks a year total you will only be able to claim a deduction for expenses for 49 weeks.
+Your tax agent will work out a ratio for the time you are using it and deduct it from the rest of the year.

-For Example If you rent out for 49 weeks and Have Income of $20,000 and Expenses of $30,000
+For example, If you rent out for 49 weeks and Have Income of $20,000 and Expenses of $30,000

 Your Holiday Rental received revenue $20,000